Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Preliminaries

 When any one of unitaries $u, v$ is a Haar unitary, one can check by the definition of free independence that all moments of $uv$ vanish and hence the distribution of $uv$ is always the Haar measure (uniform measure) on $\bT$.
 We denote by $h$ a Haar unitary and also by $h$ the Haar measure on $\mathbb{T}$.
 Note that $\eta_{h}(z)\equiv{0}$.
 When $u=h$ is a Haar unitary, the subordination function of $\eta_{h\boxtimes \nu}=\eta_h$ with respect to $\eta_\mu=\eta_h$ is not unique.
 However, we shall see that there is a canonical choice in our study.

-From now on, we fix a unitary operator $u$ that is free to the free unitary Brownian motion $u_t$.
+From now on, we fix a unitary operator $u$ that is free to the free unitary Brownian motion $u_t$; we do not restrict $u$ to be not a Haar unitary variable.
 The spectral distribution of $uu_t$ has been studied by the second author in \cite{Zhong2014, Zhong2015}.
 This is the multiplicative analogue of Biane's work presented in Section \ref{FAConv}.
 We shall now briefly review these results.
 Let $\mu$ be the distribution of $u$ and $\lambda_t$ the distribution of $u_t$.
-It is convenient for us to use the subordination function with respect to $u^*$ but not $u$ to describe our main results.
+It is convenient for us to use the subordination function with respect to $u^*$ but not $u$ to describe our main results (essentially due to how the measure is recovered by the $\eta$-transform as shown in \eqref{MultInv}).
 Then we define $\bar{\mu}$ by

 which is the distribution of $u^*$.
-When $u$ is not a Haar unitary, denote by $\eta_t$ the subordination function of $\eta_{\bar{\mu}\boxtimes\lambda_t}$ with respect to $\eta_{\bar{\mu}}$ as in Theorem \ref{thm:sub-2}.
+When $u$ is not a Haar unitary, denote by $\omega_t$ the subordination function of $\eta_{\bar{\mu}\boxtimes\lambda_t}$ with respect to $\eta_{\bar{\mu}}$ as in Theorem \ref{thm:sub-2}.
 That is,

-When $u$ is a Haar unitary, the subordination function is chosen to be $\eta_t(z)=e^{-t/2}z$.
+When $u$ is a Haar unitary, the subordination function is chosen to be $\omega_t(z)=e^{-t/2}z$.
 The subordination relation (\ref{eqn:eqn-subordination}) also holds (since both sides are zero).